Targeted agents, combination therapies, and clinical trial equity headline Dana-Farber research at ASCO Annual Meeting

 A full list of Dana-Farber Faculty Oral Presentations at the 2022 ASCO Annual Meeting is available here.

 For all ASCO-related media inquiries, call or email Victoria Warren, 617-939-5531, Victoria_Warren@dfci.harvard.edu.
-Follow the meeting live on Twitter using the hashtag #ASCO22 and follow Dana-Farber
+Follow the meeting live on X, formerly known as Twitter, using the hashtag #ASCO22 and follow Dana-Farber News on X at @DanaFarberNews.